Kameonx/YTD/README.txt

 3. Ctrl + Left Click on the 'http://' address that appears in the cmd window.
 4. A new window with the app should open up.

+(I'm learning that on different computers, you must install Python, then run 'pip install -r requirements.txt' in a code editor like VSCode for the app.py to work properly).

 ---

 This is my fourth Application!
 Feedback is always welcome!